GShuttleworth/athena/README.md

 # Athena Hack ChatBot - Cisco Webex Lab Guide
-If at any point the guide is not clear or you get stuck, just raise your hands and one of the Cisco team will help you out.
+If at any point the guide is not clear or you get stuck, just raise your hand and one of the Cisco team will help you out.

 ## Getting Started